Edisto Island: Historic preservation

 Since the twentieth century, the island has been redeveloped for use as a tourist destination and resorts, although some private plantations remain.

-The Alexander Bache U.S. Coast Survey Line, Bailey's Store, Bleak Hall Plantation Outbuildings, Brick House Ruins, Brookland Plantation, Cassina Point, Crawford's Plantation House, Edisto Island Baptist Church, Edisto Island Presbyterian Church, Fig Island, Frogmore, Paul Grimball House Ruins, Hutchinson House, Middleton's Plantation, Oak Island, Old House Plantation, Peter's Point Plantation, Presbyterian Manse, Prospect Hill, William Seabrook House, Seaside School, Seaside Plantation House, Spanish Mount Point, Sunnyside, Hephzibah Jenkins Townsend's Tabby Oven Ruins, Trinity Episcopal Church, Wescott Road, and Windsor Plantation are listed in the National Register of Historic Places.
+The Alexander Bache U.S. Coast Survey Line, Bailey's Store, Bleak Hall Plantation Outbuildings, Brick House Ruins, Brookland Plantation, Cassina Point, Crawford's Plantation House, Edisto Island Baptist Church, Edisto Island Presbyterian Church, Fig Island, Frogmore, Paul Grimball House Ruins, Hutchinson House, Middleton's Plantation, Oak Island, Old House Plantation, Peter's Point Plantation, Presbyterian Manse, Prospect Hill, William Seabrook House, Seaside School, Seaside Plantation House, Spanish Mount Point, Sunnyside, Hephzibah Jenkins Townsend's Tabby Oven Ruins, Trinity Church, Wescott Road, and Windsor Plantation are listed in the National Register of Historic Places.

 Geography

 Edisto Island is located 26 mi southwest of Charleston.
 Edisto Island is home to Edisto Beach and Wyndham Oceanridge resort.

-Edisto Island State Park is also located on the island.
-The park is open to day visitors as well as rent and RV camping.
+Edisto Beach State Park is also located on the island.
+The park is open to day-visitors as well as tent and RV camping.
 The park has a ranger station, bathrooms with running water and showers, a playground, and an education center.
 The campsites are unique in that there are many that are on the beachfront, overlooking the ocean.
-Hanging moss trees shade the park.
-Each site is equipped with electricity and water hook ups, a fire pit, and a picnic table.
+Hanging-moss trees shade the park.
+Each site is equipped with electricity and water hook-ups, a fire pit, and a picnic table.

-There are some small restaurants in walking distance from the campground and a supermarket is located across the street.

-The only grocery store near the beach is a Food Lion out on Jungle Road.
-There are three gas stations and about a dozen independently owned restaurants, most of which specialize in local seafood.